About Axial Escape

 Axial Escape is a game developer who believes games should be equal parts profound and entertaining.

-I also want games to be fun because…who cares?
-Life is silly and absurd so we need levity and humor to navigate it.
-It’s that sweet, sweet balance of profundity and pure entertainment that I love in my favorite games, movies, anime, etc. If everything is grim, serious, and gritty all the time then nothing is, and all the authenticity is lost.
+I also want games to be fun because life is silly and absurd so we need levity and humor to navigate it.
+It’s that sweet balance of profundity and pure entertainment that I love in my favorite games, movies, anime, etc. If everything is grim, serious, and gritty all the time then nothing is, and all the authenticity is lost.
 A story-focused experience needs lightheartedness and maturity in equal measure; they exist to complement each other.
-You just can’t underestimate the power of well placed dick joke after all.
 Plus, games have the unique opportunity to make experiences that the world has never seen before.
 Video games haven’t even existed for a century yet, so let’s see what’s possible with these newfangled things.
 There’s so much exploration and learning we can still do in the realm of interactive entertainment.
 I’m optimistic about the future of games because of the indie developers and handful of big passionate studios that keep pushing the medium forward and making objectively cool experiences.
 I personally love RPGs, both western and eastern, for their balance of epic narratives, character building game mechanics, luscious art, and music.
 Good God the music.
 You composers and musicians don’t have to go that hard ya know?
 Not that I’m complaining of course.